Mark Smith (footballer, born 1960): Coaching career

 Following his dismissal as manager at the end of the 1993–94 season, Keith Alexander was offered his old role as youth team coach but instead opted for the same position at Mansfield Town with Smith appointed to the post at Lincoln City.

 After a season at Sincil Bank, Smith moved on to a similar role at Notts County.
-Following the sacking of Colin Murphy and Steve Thompson, Smith was placed in temporary charge of the "Magpies" prior to the appointment of Sam Allardyce.
+Following the sacking of Colin Murphy and Steve Thompson, Smith was placed in temporary charge of the "Magpies" before the appointment of Sam Allardyce.
 Under Allardyce, Smith stepped up to become assistant manager.

 Smith joined the academy at his former club Barnsley in 1998.
-He steered the club's youngsters to the FA Youth Cup semi-final in 2001–02, defeat coming at the hands of eventual victors Aston Villa, the run including the defeat of Manchester United on penalties at Old Trafford on 1 March 2002.
+He steered the club's youngsters to the FA Youth Cup semi-final in 2001–02, the defeat coming at the hands of eventual victors Aston Villa, the run including the defeat of Manchester United on penalties at Old Trafford on 1 March 2002.
 That success was followed up in the 2002–03 season with victory over Liverpool in the FA Youth Cup and the runners-up spot in the FA Premier Academy League Group B. At the end of his contract on 30 June 2003, Smith announced that he was leaving his post as Assistant Academy Director at Oakwell.

 Smith linked up with his boyhood heroes Sheffield Wednesday, being appointed Academy under-19 coach on 1 July 2003.
 Following the departure of manager Chris Turner in September 2004, Smith was placed in temporary charge with Chris Marsden as his assistant; Smith declared it an honour to have the opportunity to manage the club he had both supported and played for.
 He presided over a 1–0 League Cup defeat to Coventry City on 22 September 2004 before reverting to his previous role following the appointment of Paul Sturrock as manager.
 Following a review of their academy structure, Smith departed Wednesday in June 2006.

 The 2006–07 season saw Smith join Ilkeston Town as coach and assistant manager to Nigel Jemson; the two had been teammates at Notts County.
 In October 2006, speculation linked him with the vacant manager's position at Worksop Town but no appointment was forthcoming.

 In October 2007, Smith was appointed to the position of International Youth Director at Sheffield United before moving into the role as a development coach for the club.
-This job involved working with the club's young professionals who had graduated from the Academy and were looking to force their way into the first team.
+This job involved working with the club's young professionals who had graduated from the academy and were looking to force their way into the first-team.
 He departed the club in June 2011, running a coaching school in Chapeltown for children aged between six and 11.

-He was appointed as youth team coach at Chesterfield in May 2013.
-He was appointed as the "Spireites" caretaker-manager on 30 November, following the dismissal of Dean Saunders.
+He was appointed youth team coach at Chesterfield in May 2013.
+He was appointed as the "Spireites" caretaker manager on 30 November, following the dismissal of Dean Saunders.
 He was succeeded by Danny Wilson on Christmas Eve.